 It has a compressor for mobility and vibration protection with a reverse cycle defrosting system.
 This allows effective operations even when ambient temperatures are low.
 Hence we can use these in laundry mats, storage facilities, basements, and commercial & industrial buildings.
 Other applications include archive facilities, medical clinics, electrical powerhouses, drying paint, swimming pools, and gyms.

 A high-capacity dehumidifier has a washable Inlet Filter and an internal high-capacity condensation pump.
 These are suitable for warehouses, laboratories, agriculture, sports halls, factories, kitchens, basements, ships, stadiums, hotels, pumping stations, and oil rigs.

 A compact dehumidifier made for heavy-duty use has a rotary compressor, and a reverse cycle defrosting feature.
 Hence this is for effective operation when ambient temperatures are low.
 It will have a powder-coated steel chassis.
 This is ideal for flood and restoration work, roof leaks, cellars, laboratories, and similar applications.

 We are listing below the operation principle of a refrigerant or condensation dehumidifier:

-- The air passes over the cold coils of a refrigerant dehumidifier.
+- Firstly, the air passes over the cold coils of a refrigerant dehumidifier.